Generate a game board map from a bitmap

 When the mission is initialized, it goes through the following steps:

-• Initialize each tile using the corresponding color in the bitmap.
+- Initialize each tile using the bitmap colors.

 I have chosen to handle bitmap colors as such:

-• All other colors are (for now) regarded to be Walkable tiles.
+tile. - All other colors are (for now) regarded to be regular

-The colors will later be used to determine which image to use for each tile:
+The bitmap colors are used to determine which image texture to use for each tile:

-• All other colors are converted into hex code (#ffffff instead of White).
+) are not handled at all and have no image. - All other colors are mapped to hex code (#ffffff instead of White).

-• If any textures have the hex code in their name (e.g. ffffff_1.png) a random one is selected.
+- If any texture files have the hex code in the name (ffffff_1.png) a random one is used.

 Step 1: Initialize the mission board